mavisalli/Link-Converter-Case-NestJs/README.md

 This folder includes node.js restful api which is written for a company case study.

-This is an API project that converts web url links to deeplinks or deeplinks to web url in certain formats.
+This is an API project that converts web url links to deeplinks or deeplinks to web url in certain formats when you want to redirect between applications.

 Technologies and Tools I use: